Dobrovelychkivka

+History

+The settlement was founded as a khutir in 1776 by Major Velychkivskyi who sold it next year to poruchik Revutskyi.

+Until 1883 it was known as Revutske.

+Until World War I, in the settlement existed a female teacher seminary, which in 1916 graduated a wife of Nestor Makhno, Halyna Kuzmenko.

-Dobrovelychkivka was occupied by the Nazis on 1 August 1941 during World War II.
+Dobrovelychkivka was occupied by Nazi Germany on 1 August 1941 during World War II.
 Jewish homes were soon registered and marked with Stars of David.
 In late December 1941, all Jews from the town were taken to the village of Maryevka and shot to death.
-Dobrovelychkivka was liberated by the Red Army on 17 March 1944.
+Dobrovelychkivka was liberated from Nazi Germany by the Red Army on 17 March 1944.

 Until 18 July 2020, Dobrovelychkivka was the administrative center of Dobrovelychkivka Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Kirovohrad Oblast to four.
 The area of Dobrovelychkivka Raion was merged into Novoukrainka Raion.